 Summer Internship Program

 We are an exciting and fast-paced philanthropic health foundation located in Warrenton, Virginia.
-Our internship program is made up of two components: weekly group work an dleadership development activities at the PATH Foundation, and an outside placement with local government and nonprofit organizations serving our community.
+Our internship program is made up of two components: weekly group work an dleadership development activities at the PATH Foundation, and an outside placement with local government or nonprofit organization that serves our community.
 These may include, but are not limited to:

-Nonprofit/Government Agency Support – Diverse opportunities for interns to be placed with a local nonprofit or government organization partnered with the PATH Foundation to advance one of our four health priorities: access to health, childhood wellness, mental health, or senior services.
+Nonprofit/Government Agency Support – Diverse opportunities for interns to be placed with a local nonprofit or government organization that is partnered with the PATH Foundation to advance one of our four health priorities: access to health, childhood wellness, mental health, or senior services.

-Communications/Marketing – Intern will work with PATH Foundation staff on communications efforts and community outreach in support of Foundation and area nonprofits.
+Communications/Marketing – Opportunities for interns to work with PATH Foundation staff on communications efforts and community outreach in support of both the PATH Foundation and area nonprofits.

 Intern will learn and be exposed to: